jdob/ocp-onboard/terminology.rst

     can easily be used to build containers through OpenShift.
 Additionally, OpenShift provides a number of ways to build images, either from a Dockerfile or directly from source hosted in a git repository.

+  image stream
+    An image stream is a series of Docker images identified by one or more tags.
+Image streams are capable of aggregating images from a variety of sources into a single view, including

+    * Images stored in OpenShift's integrated Docker repository
+    * Images from external Docker registries
+    * Other image streams

+  deployment configuration
+    TODO

+  replication controller
+    TODO

+  service
+    TODO

+  route
+    TODO